grostein/TelegramBotPythonAppEngine/README.md

-# TelegramBotPythonAppEngine
+# TelegramBot Python App Engine
-A easy way to manage a Telegram Bot in App Engine
+An easy way to manage a Telegram Bot in App Engine

 First of all set your bot: